tajmone/pb-xtools/PBHGENX_README.md

 ### PBHGENX Solution

-PBHGENX solves this by adopting a different extension for the generated header files: `filename.pbheader.pbi`.
+PBHGENX solves this by adopting a different extension for the generated header files: `filename.pbhgen.pbi`.
 This extension is specif enough to render extremely unlinkely any conflicts with pre-exisitng header- or include-files.

 Files with this extension are also reckognizable at a glance as PBHGENX auto-generated header files – you won’t be headless about which files are automatically overwritten and which aren’t.

-Furthermore, PBHGENX only creates a header-file when it finds a corresponding `filename.pbheader.pbi` – if a header-file doesn’t exist, PBHGENX makes an educated guess and assumes you don’t need his services.
+Furthermore, PBHGENX only creates a header-file when it finds a corresponding `filename.pbhgen.pbi` – if a header-file doesn’t exist, PBHGENX makes an educated guess and assumes you don’t need his services.
 Which means … no more unwanted/unused header files to cleanup.

 2. No support for `*.pbi`/`*.sbi` source files
 ----------------------------------------------